ironhack-labs/lab-express-spotify/readme.md

 Today, we're going to build an Express app to search spotify for artists, albums, and tracks.
 In addition, we'll be able to play a preview of some of these songs.

+To see the final product check out the deployed version: https://spotify-lab.herokuapp.com.

 It may seem like a lot, but let's break it down into steps!